jonkracht/technical-notes/git-notes.md

 `git merge <branch_name>`

-## Forking
+## Fork
 Create a local copy of some other repository

 ## Push
-Send code out often to a remote repository
+Send code to a remote repository

 `git push --set-upstream origin <BRANCH-NAME>`